Ordnance QF 25-pounder Short

-The Ordnance QF 25-pounder Short was an Australian variant of the British Ordnance QF 25-pounder field gun/howitzer.
-The gun was developed by modifying the 25-pounder's design to improve its mobility during jungle warfare.
-Development began in 1942, and the weapon first entered service with the Australian Army the next year.
-It was used by several Royal Australian Artillery regiments during fighting in the South West Pacific Area, before being declared obsolete in 1946.
+The Ordnance QF 25-pounder Short was an Australian variant of the British Ordnance QF 25-pounder field gun/howitzer optimised for jungle warfare.
+It was developed in 1942 and entered service with the Australian Army during 1943.
+The gun was used by several Royal Australian Artillery regiments during fighting in the South West Pacific Area, before being declared obsolete in 1946.

+Modifications to the standard 25-pounder design were focused on reducing weight.
+Several elements of the gun were reduced in size, including the barrel.
+Lighter versions of some other components were used.
+These changes contributed to it having a shorter range than the original 25-pounder.
+The 25-pounder Short could be quickly broken down into 13 or 14 pieces to be transported in aircraft or jeeps.

 The development of the Ordnance QF 25-pounder Short was an important achievement for Australia's defence industry, and provided the Army with a weapon suited to conditions in the South West Pacific.
-Nevertheless, the gun's performance was inferior to that of the standard 25-pounder, and it received a mixed reception from artillerymen.
+As the gun's performance was inferior to that of the standard 25-pounder, it received a mixed reception from artillerymen.
+Historians regard the weapon as a success but note its limitations.

 Background

+Following the outbreak of the Second World War, the Second Australian Imperial Force (AIF) was formed for overseas service.
+The artillery component of each of the AIF's infantry divisions comprised three field regiments.
+Additional field regiments were assigned to higher headquarters, such as I Corps.
+This was consistent with the organisation of equivalent British Army units.
+The Citizen Military Forces (CMF) units that remained in Australia and its territories also included artillery units.